String-Breaking Dynamics in Quantum Adiabatic and Diabatic Processes

-While this condition can be explicitly checked for any values $\alpha$ and $\ell$ of interest, it is useful to consider a simple argument to verify it for a sufficiently large $\alpha$.
+While the condition Eq.~(\ref{eq:cond}) can be explicitly checked for any values $\alpha$ and $\ell$ of interest, it is useful to consider a simple argument to verify it for a sufficiently large $\alpha$.
 For the string state, every spin flip increases the number of domain walls [Fig.~\ref{fig:lr}(c)], so the energy cost is larger than $4J_1$ for every spin.
 For the broken-string state, on the other hand, flipping a spin adjacent to the boundary does not change the number of domain walls, and the energy cost of flipping one such spin is roughly given by $4J_2$, where $J_2$ is the next-nearest-neighbor interaction.
 This process has a lower energy cost than $4J_1$ and therefore contributes a larger negative perturbative correction to the energy of the broken-string state.
 Processes that flip the other spins change the number of domain walls and thus cost at least an energy $4J_1$, similarly to the case of the string state.

 This argument suggests that the two energy levels can cross upon increasing $g$, i.e., it is possible to have string breaking generated by increased quantum fluctuations.
 Even for strings that are classically stable, i.e., $E_{bs}(g=0)-E_s(g=0)>0$, it is possible to have string breaking at some value of $g=g_{c}$.
 This is illustrated in Fig.~\ref{fig:lr}(d), where we plot the low-energy spectrum obtained with exact diagonalization: for $\alpha=2.2$, a string of length $\ell=7$ is classically stable, but an avoided level crossing occurs at $g=g_{c}\approx 0.8$.
 The energy difference between the energy levels in the spectrum and the ground-state energy is plotted as a function of $g$ in Fig.~\ref{fig:lr}(e).